ray5fjdeci/ray5fjdeci.github.com/_posts/2017-06-25-finding-an-idea.md

 - High mobile penetration, low availability of _physical_ online services (Uber/Careem are notable exceptions).
 No clear market leader equivalent of eBay, Shyp, TaskRabbit, Stripe (or underlying ACH/SEPA for that matter).
 Recent entrants: Instashop (=Instacart).
-- Key learning from my time at Souq: mobile is exploding, and people will buy online where there's an incentive to do so (Souq proved this during White Friday's).
-I don't have the data handy; it's in my notes from the Payfort Congress somewhere but we're talking 50%+ of orders via mobile.
+- Key learning from my time in eCommerce: mobile is exploding, and people will buy online where there's an incentive to do so.
-- Financial inclusion: reaching the X-million people that don't have bank accounts or credit cards [Fares G]
+- Financial inclusion: reaching the X-million people that don't have bank accounts or credit cards
-- Lack of credit history for individuals and companies in the region [Fares G]
+- Lack of credit history for individuals and companies in the region
-- Lack of delivery infrastructure to non-core cities in Saudi Arabia [Fares G]
+- Lack of delivery infrastructure to non-core cities in Saudi Arabia

  **Industry-specific challenges**